OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:38

-You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
+You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth.’

 ## Matthew 5:39